Skip to content

 One of the biggest frustrations for maintenance managers, especially in fast-paced environments, is when a machine breaks, requiring a part that will take days, weeks or even months to arrive.

 Sometimes this cannot be avoided, especially when we deal with unlikely failures, or the first time a piece of equipment breaks.
-However, we can minimise the chances of this happening by optimizing our stock of spare parts.
+However, we can minimize the chances of this happening by optimizing our stock of spare parts.

 The decision to purchase and store a spare part depends on several aspects, including the company’s size, the nature of the equipment, and the cost of a spare part.